MikroTik CHR: Setup Secure VPN access between client and server using OpenVPN

 In this article, we will show you how to connect your Windows PC to your OpenVPN Server.
 We have...

-How to: Connecting MacBooks and other Apple computers to OpenVPN Access Server
+How to: Connecting Windows Device to OpenVPN Access Server

-In this article, we will show you how to connect your Android phone to your OpenVPN Server.
-We...
+In this guide we will show you all the steps for connecting your Windows device to your new...